sts-gaming-group/kafka-bundle-app/README.md

 kafka-bundle-app   docker-php-entrypoint php-fpm   Up      9000/tcp
 ```

 4. Prepare Kafka server.
-The most convenient way is probably Docker image at https://github.com/wurstmeister/kafka-docker
+Probably the most convenient way is a Docker image at https://github.com/wurstmeister/kafka-docker

-5. Modify variables in `.env`.
+5. Modify variables in `.env` (optionally copy that file as `.env.local`).
 Fill them with your Kafka broker's ips.
 ```
 KAFKA_DEFAULT_BROKER_ONE=your_broker_ip_one
 KAFKA_DEFAULT_BROKER_TWO=your_broker_ip_two